 Days at Carlisle followed a strict schedule.
 Discipline was harsh and corporal punishment was the norm – resistance was futile.
 Students marched everywhere and performed military drills in the school’s courtyard.
 English was the only language spoken and they were not allowed to practice their religious or cultural traditions.
 Half of the day they spent with lessons in the classroom, the other half was spent learning a trade.
 The majority of what the school needed was produced by the students and they also made different products that were sold to the profit of the school.
 Students participated in a so-called outing system where they were placed with local families and worked alongside them on their farms or in the household.
 In this way, they would be exposed to a “proper” family and family structure.
 Sports and music played a large role at Carlisle as well.
 The school’s band took part in every presidential inauguration since it was founded and some of the most important coaches and players in the history of American football came from Carlisle.3 Diseases spread quickly at Carlisle and many students died because their immune systems were not familiar with diseases such as tuberculosis or measles and could not put up any resistance.
 The death toll among the Chiricahua was especially high.
 Of the group of eleven from the photographs, only Se-an-il-zay (Clement), Ki-ah-tel (Beatrice), Chee (Hugh) and Pah-go-stat-um (Jeanette) survived.
 The others either died at Carlisle or were sent home to die.

-Students hated the strict military-style school environment and suffered under the separation from their families and community, yet they did recognize the positive aspects of learning.
-Students and parents knew that learning the English language as well as reading and writing would be essential for their future within a majority white society.
+Students hated the strict military-style school environment and suffered under the separation from their families and community.
+On the other hand, at least in the first years that Carlisle existed, parents encouraged their students to go.
+Both students and parents knew that learning the English language as well as reading and writing would be essential for their future within a majority white society.
 Asa Daklugie, who was part of the second group of Chiricahua Apaches to arrive at Carlisle, came to the conclusion that “[…] some of the things he [Pratt] required of us were beneficial.
 It was his intention that all decisions be for our good, regardless of our dislike for them”.4 None of this means that Carlisle wasn’t that bad; it just means that Pratt put more consideration in to the way his school was run and in his choice of teachers and caretakers.
 The problem of such schools was not that students were forced to learn how to read and write or to study math and geometry, it was that they were forced to abandon their identity as Native Americans, the forced Christianization and the subtle messages they sent out about the students’ presumed cultural and racial inferiority.
 It is not unlikely that Pratt and other teachers at Carlisle truly cared for their students and wanted them to succeed.
 Pratt did not believe in the superiority of one race over the over, and thus he saw his students as being as capable as any other child, teenager or young adult.
 But even with the best of intentions, you can still cause great harm.

 Off-reservation boarding schools like Carlisle are not only an example of settler colonialism but are part of the United States governments effort to “eliminate the Native”, in this case not by brute force but by forced assimilation that equaled cultural genocide.
 Carlisle was the first such boarding school and became the model for an entire system of such schools.
 These schools represent a specific aspect of the United States settler colonial history and are an example of how it affects both the indigenous population as a whole and individually.
 They also show us how settler colonial structures became a form of institutionalized and systemic racism.